listen-no-bs/listen-no-bs/src/content/blog/post-11.md

 ---
 title: When the Road Feels Endless – Just Vent
-excerpt: You’re not looking for someone to fix your problems.
+excerpt: You're not looking for someone to fix your problems.
 You just need to let the thoughts out—no interruptions, no BS.
-publishDate: 'Mar 25 2025'
+publishDate: 'Mar 11 2025'
 tags:
   - Listening
   - No BS